 Three months after Chesapeake Energy Corp.
-(CHK) said it may fail to meet debt obligations next year, credit market investors are speculating increased asset sales will help the company plug a $22 billion funding shortfall (CHK).
+(CHK:US) said it may fail to meet debt obligations next year, credit market investors are speculating increased asset sales will help the company plug a $22 billion funding shortfall (CHK:US).

 Chesapeake bond yields have fallen to 6.48 percent on average from 6.76 percent on April 30, the day before the company said it may face a cash crunch in 2013, even as yields for speculative-grade peers rose, Bank of America Merrill Lynch index data show.
 Chesapeake last week raised its projection for 2012 asset sales to as much as $14 billion.

 The company needs divestitures of $7 billion this year to avoid a credit downgrade (CHK:US) after a wrong-way bet on natural gas prices left its cash flows exposed to a glut-driven slump, according to Moody’s Investors Service.
 Chesapeake replaced more than half its board at the urging of its second-largest shareholder, Carl Icahn, after disclosures of potential conflict of interests by Chief Executive Officer Aubrey McClendon.

 Divestitures will help take “the near-term liquidity risk off the table,” Kristopher Keller, a senior high-yield bond analyst at Principal Global Investors, which owns Chesapeake bonds and oversees $260 billion in assets, said in a telephone interview.
 “They still need to sell a lot of assets.”